 Deadline to File a Car Accident Lawsuit in Florida

 Can I Sue for Driving Too Fast for Conditions Injuries in Florida_ Image 2Florida law says you have only two years to file a personal injury lawsuit after a crash.
-That may sound like a long time to act, but we urge you to contact an attorney right away.
+That may sound like a long time to act, but we urge you to contact an attorney immediately.
 Critical evidence from the crash scene can deteriorate within days or weeks, and witnesses’ memories can fade.
 Therefore, the sooner you speak to a lawyer, the greater your chances of recovering maximum compensation.

 How Our Tampa Car Accident Lawyers Can Help